mlc-delgado/nws_weather_ctk/README.md

 # NWS Weather CTk

+This is a simple Python application written with customtkinter that fetches weather data from the U.S. National Weather Service.

+## Usage

+Start the application by running main.py.

-This is a simple Python application written with customtkinter that fetches weather data from the National Weather Service.
-Simply enter your city name and postal code, and then click on **Get Weather**.
-The app will use geocoding and the NWS API to fetch current forecast data and active alerts for your region.
+Once started, simply enter your city name and postal code, and then click on **Set Location**.
+The app will use geocoding from MAPS and the NWS API to fetch current forecast data and active alerts for your region.
+Active alerts will only show if your county name is mentioned in the alert details.
+Weather data is refreshed every 5 minutes.

-If you want to change your location you can re-enter a new city and postal code, and then click on **Update Location** to set the new location.
+If you want to change your location you can re-enter a new city and postal code, and then click on **Set Location** to update the forecast.
+Location data is stored locally in a config yaml and updated only when the location changes.

-This project was started for fun and educational purposes.
-Use this code however you like.